-For the fall 2021 semester, Appalachian had a headcount student population of approximately 20,641 including 18,555 undergraduate students and 2,086 graduate students.
-Over the past five years, Appalachian's enrollment has increased approximately 9.7%.
+For the fall 2022 semester, Appalachian had a headcount student population of approximately 20,436 including 18,558 undergraduate students and 1,878 graduate students.
+Over the past five years, Appalachian's enrollment has increased approximately 6.9%.

-Appalachian's average age of plant is 14.92 years.
+Appalachian's average age of plant is 13.4 years.
 Age of plant is a financial ratio calculated by dividing the accumulated depreciation by the annual depreciation expense.
 A low age of plant generally indicates the institution is taking a sustainable approach to its deferred maintenance and reinvestment programs.

-Appalachian does not anticipate incurring any additional debt during the Study period.
+Appalachian anticipates borrowing an additional \$20.5 million in debt during the Study period.
 Appalachian has made no changes to the financial model's growth assumptions.

-- Obligated Resources equals Available Funds plus an adjustment for any noncash charge relating to the implementation of GASB 68 and GASB 75. - Operating Expenses equals Operating Expenses plus an adjustment for any noncash charge relating to the implementation of GASB 68 and GASB 75. - Outstanding debt service is based on Appalachian's outstanding debt as of June 30, 2021, excluding state appropriated debt (such as energy savings contracts).
-Debt service is net of any interest subsidies owed to Appalachian by the federal government (discounted by an assumed 6.2% sequestration rate) and uses reasonable unhedged variable rate assumptions. - New money debt issued after June 30, 2021, together with any legislatively approved debt Appalachian expects to issue during the Study Period, are included in the model as "proposed debt service" and are taken into account in the projected financial ratios shown in this Institution Report. - Repayments, redemptions or refundings that have occurred after June 30, 2021 are not included in the model, meaning the debt service schedules reflected below overstates Appalachian's current debt burden.
+- Obligated Resources equals Available Funds plus an adjustment for any noncash charge relating to the implementation of GASB 68 and GASB 75. - Operating Expenses equals Operating Expenses plus an adjustment for any noncash charge relating to the implementation of GASB 68 and GASB 75. - Outstanding debt service is based on Appalachian's outstanding debt as of June 30, 2022, excluding state appropriated debt (such as energy savings contracts).
+Debt service is net of any interest subsidies owed to Appalachian by the federal government (discounted by an assumed 6.2% sequestration rate) and uses reasonable unhedged variable rate assumptions. - New money debt issued after June 30, 2022, together with any legislatively approved debt Appalachian expects to issue during the Study Period, are included in the model as "proposed debt service" and are taken into account in the projected financial ratios shown in this Institution Report. - Repayments, redemptions or refundings that have occurred after June 30, 2022 are not included in the model, meaning the debt service schedules reflected below overstates Appalachian's current debt burden.